-KidTripster Teen: Top 13 must-dos in the “City by the Bay”
+KidTripster Teen: Top 13 things to do in the “City by the Bay”

 San Francisco, San Fran, the “City by the Bay” - no matter what you call it, this city is a popular destination for good reason.
 There’s something for everyone, including intrepid teens.
 From the bustling city to the quiet beaches, I’ve spent a lot of time here exploring.
 I’ve come up with my top 13 picks for activities and places to visit that are sure to be please your hard-to-please teenagers.